AppGeo/cartodb/readme.md

 ===

-some tools for working with cartodb, for now works only with api keys
+some tools for working with cartodb, for now works only with api keys.

+Omit the callback from .exec and it will return a readable stream.

 ```js
 var CartoDB = require('cartodb-tools');